 I’ve been to jobseeker training where they taught me how to make mind-numbingly boring CVs (because, somehow, you’re supposed to stand out by being like everyone else) and I’ve read thousands of job ads, most of which never really stood out to me.

 I was rebellious and didn’t like to do things in a run-of-the-mill fashion.

 I spiced up my CV to make it look like a comic page because I figured if the person reading my CV is bored, they’ll think that I’m boring by extension, and my CV would be lost in a sea of blandness.

 When you’re reading through tens of job ads a day you inevitably skip down to the laundry list of requirements because all that comes before is just noise.

-Most companies begin with an aperitif of stiff introductions, move on to a main course of “we’re so amazing and we want you to come to join us change the world” and end with a dessert of all the qualifications required — no matter how unrealistic they are (MA in journalism to be a trainee is the steepest demand I’ve seen so far for a copywriter’s job).
+Most companies begin with an aperitif of stiff introductions, move on to the main course of “we’re so amazing and we want you to come to join us to change the world” and end with a dessert of all the qualifications required — no matter how unrealistic they are (MA in journalism to be a trainee is the steepest demand I’ve seen so far for a copywriter’s job).